Alamzeb1122/Alamzeb1122/README.md

 ## 🚀 About Me
 I’m a **Full-Stack Developer** specializing in **Flutter, FlutterFlow, and React**, with over **3 years of hands-on experience**.
-Currently pursuing an **MSc in Artificial intelligence  at the University of Huddersfield**, I’m passionate about building **scalable web and mobile applications**.
+Currently pursuing an ** MSc Applied Artificial Intelligence  at the University of Huddersfield**, I’m passionate about building **scalable web and mobile applications**.

 I have a proven track record of delivering **high-quality projects** for startups, businesses, and clients worldwide.